CynGames/metro-solvd/README.md

 ## Overview ##

-This API is part of the LABA intership from Solvd.
+This API is part of the LABA internship from Solvd.

 It allows you to manage resources for a metro managing company, including employees, trains, schedules and stations.